 In other words, if you’re not taking your email marketing seriously, you’re doing a grave disservice to your brand.

-Keep in mind, though, that B2B email marketing is just like any other aspect of marketing: it requires training to do it right.
+Keep in mind, though, that B2B email marketing is just like any other aspect of marketing: it requires some studying and background knowledge in order to do it right.

 1. Show ‘Em What You Got